FAQ's Ecuador

 11. Is there any physical requirement for the cruise?

-We recommend passengers to be in reasonably good physical condition as some trails may be difficult.
-Therefore, elderly or disabled persons may find them too demanding and must notify Go Galapagos Ecuador about their physical condition in order to make the necessary arrangements.
-Go Galapagos Ecuador reserves the right to decline a passenger if anyone fails to inform of any physical disability, or who, under company´s discretion, constitutes a danger to themselves, other guests, crew members, or the operation of the vessel.
+We recommend passengers be in reasonably good physical condition as some trails may be challenging.
+Therefore, elderly or disabled persons may find them too demanding and must notify Go Galapagos Ecuador about their physical condition to make the necessary arrangements.
+Go Galapagos Ecuador reserves the right to decline a passenger if anyone fails to inform of any physical disability or who, under the company´s discretion, constitutes a danger to themselves, other guests, crew members, or the vessel’s operation.

 12. What can I pack for the excursions?